Mulayam Singh Yadav: Lok Sabha

-Politicial positions
+Political positions

 Socialism

 He followed Socialism.
 In the 1980s the Union Government of India had appointed Mandal Commission, a federal commission to identify the "socially backward classes" in India.
 The appointment led to protests across the country.
 During these protests Yadav defended the demands of the backward castes and religious minorities.
 Through these protests Yadav emerged as a socialist leader.

 Support for a sovereign independent Tibet

 Yadav said it is necessary for India to support a sovereign and independent Tibet.
 He said that a past government had made a "big mistake" on the issue and noted that he had spoken against it at the time.
 He believed that Tibet was a traditional buffer between China and India and that India should support the Dalai Lama and Tibetan independence.
 Claiming that China had secreted nuclear weapons in Pakistan, he cautioned that "China is our enemy, not Pakistan.
 Pakistan can do us no damage".